-Entered: April 26, 2022
+Entered: July 18, 2022

-This cause came on to be submitted on the briefs and original record on appeal from the United States District Court for the District of Puerto Rico.
+This cause came on to be heard on appeal from the United States District Court for the District of Puerto Rico and was argued by counsel.

-Upon consideration whereof, it is now here ordered, adjudged and decreed as follows: The Title III court's order confirming the Plan of Adjustment is affirmed.
+Upon consideration whereof, it is now here ordered, adjudged and decreed as follows: The district court's decision is affirmed.

-By the Court:

-Maria R. Hamilton, Clerk
+By the Court: Maria R. Hamilton, Clerk